Characterizations of integral input-to-state stability for bilinear systems in infinite dimensions: Lyapunov characterization of i ISS

-In Definition \ref{def:iISSV} the ISS Lyapunov function is introduced in a so-called dissipative form in parallel to the iISS Lyapunov function.
-In the preceding study \cite{DaM13} on ISS, however, a so-called implicative form has been used as follows: \begin{Def} A continuous function $V:X \to \R_+$ is called an \textit{ISS Lyapunov function in an implicative form}, if there exist $\psi_1,\psi_2 \in \Kinf$, $\eta \in \Kinf$ and $\gamma \in \K$ such that \eqref{LyapFunk_1Eig} holds and system \eqref{InfiniteDim} satisfies
+In Definition \ref{def:iISSV} the notion of ISS Lyapunov function is introduced in a so-called dissipative form in parallel to the notion of iISS Lyapunov function.
+In the preceding study \cite{DaM13} on ISS, however, a so-called implicative form has been used: \begin{Def} A continuous function $V:X \to \R_+$ is called an \textit{ISS Lyapunov function in an implicative form}, if there exist $\psi_1,\psi_2 \in \Kinf$, $\eta \in \Kinf$ and $\gamma \in \K$ such that \eqref{LyapFunk_1Eig} holds and system \eqref{InfiniteDim} satisfies

-for all $x \in X$ and $u\in U_c$. \end{Def} The dissipative and implicative definitions coincide for finite-dimensional systems (see \cite[Remark 2.4, p.
-353]{SoW95} and \cite{SoT95}).
-For infinite-dimensional systems, it can be verified that they are equivalent under some additional assumptions on nonlinearity $f$. \begin{Satz} Let \begin{enumerate} \item $f$ be Lipschitz on bounded subsets of $X$ uniformly w.r.t. the second argument. \item $A$ generates an analytic semigroup. \item $V$ be Fr\'echet differentiable in $X$ and its derivative $\frac{\partial V}{\partial x}$ be bounded on bounded balls. \item $f$ and $V$ admit the existence of $p \in \K$ and $q \in \Kinf$ satisfying
+for all $x \in X$ and $u\in U_c$. \end{Def} For finite-dimensional systems existence of an ISS Lyapunov function in a dissipative form is equivalent to existence of an ISS Lyapunov function in an implicative form, see \cite[Remark 2.4, p.
+353]{SoW95} and \cite{SoT95}.
+For infinite-dimensional systems, this statement holds under some additional assumptions on nonlinearity $f$.

+\begin{Satz} Let nonlinearity $f$ and Lyapunov function candidate $V$ satisfy the conditions \begin{enumerate} \item $f$ be Lipschitz on bounded subsets of $X$ uniformly w.r.t. the second argument. \item $A$ generate an analytic semigroup. \item $V$ be Fr\'echet differentiable in $X$ and its derivative $\frac{\partial V}{\partial x}$ be bounded on bounded balls. \item $f$ and $V$ admit the existence of $p \in \K$ and $q \in \Kinf$ satisfying

-\end{enumerate} Then $V$ is an ISS Lyapunov function in an implicative form iff it is an ISS Lyapunov function in a dissipative form. \end{Satz} The proof is given in Appendix~\ref{app:Implication_Dissipation}.
+\end{enumerate} If $V$ is an ISS Lyapunov function in an implicative form for \eqref{InfiniteDim}, then $V$ is also an ISS Lyapunov function for \eqref{InfiniteDim} in a dissipative form.
+And if $V$ is an ISS Lyapunov function for \eqref{InfiniteDim} in a dissipative form, then there exist an ISS Lyapunov function (possibly different from $V$) for \eqref{InfiniteDim} in an implicative form.